-Veterinary CROs are organizations that provide support to the veterinary medicine manufacturers in the form of services.
-For instance, clinical trials involve the handling of large number of animals, which require specially designed facilities; therefore, veterinary CROs manage clinical trials for companies, which are engaged in introduction of new veterinary medications.
-Similarly, the other services offered by veterinary CROs include regulatory support and market authorization process related to veterinary drugs.
-Furthermore, these organizations perform toxicology studies related to veterinary drugs to analyze the safety and efficacy related to veterinary drugs.
-In addition, veterinary CROs conduct clinical trials for various indications in animals such as oncology, neurology, infectious diseases, and others.
+According to a new report published by Allied Market Research, titled, “Veterinary CRO Market by Service Type, Animal Type and Indication: Opportunity Analysis and Industry Forecast, 2020–2027," the global veterinary CRO market is estimated to reach $1.26 billion in 2027 from $0.77 billion in 2019, at CAGR of 7.7% during the analysis period.
+Veterinary CROs are organizations that offer support to veterinary drug manufacturers in the form of services.
+For instance, clinical trials involve handling large number of animals, which require specially designed facilities; therefore, veterinary CROs manage clinical trials for companies, which are engaged in introduction of new veterinary medications.
+Similarly, other services offered by veterinary CROs include regulatory support and market authorization process related to veterinary drugs.
+Furthermore, these organizations perform toxicology studies related to veterinary drugs to analyze safety and efficacy related to veterinary medicines.
+In addition, veterinary CROs conduct clinical trials for various indications in animals such as oncology, neurology, and infectious diseases.

-By service type, the clinical trials is the largest segment in the veterinary CRO market in terms of revenue contribution, and is expected to exhibit the fastest growth rate during the forecast period.
+The veterinary CRO market is segmented into service type, animal type, indication, and region.
+According to service type, the market is segregated into clinical trials, toxicology, market authorization & regulatory support, and others.
+The clinical trials segment is the largest segment in the veterinary CRO market, in terms of revenue and is expected to exhibit fastest growth rate during the forecast period.
 This is attributed to increase in outsourcing of clinical trials, owing to its extensive nature due to which the entire process becomes lengthy and expensive.
-Thus, veterinary medicine manufacturing companies outsource clinical trials to veterinary CROs for managing the lengthy procedure, which also involve the handling of large number of animals in specialized facilities.
+Thus, veterinary medicine manufacturing companies outsource clinical trials to veterinary CROs for managing lengthy procedures, which also involve handling of large number of animals in specialized facilities.
 Therefore, this factor considerably boosts the demand for clinical trial services offered by veterinary CROs.

-- Region wise, Asia-Pacific is anticipated to grow at the highest CAGR of 9.4% throughout the forecast period.
+- Region wise, Asia-Pacific is anticipated to grow at the highest CAGR of 8.9% throughout the forecast period.